FawazAgha/ML-project/README.md

-# class-lm
+# class‑lm (my tiny LM playground)

+This is my attempt at making a language model.
+Parameters were kept very small compared to todays standards becasuse of the lack of compute power I have.
+The model was trained on my macbook.
+Acheived a loss of 1.3 after 6000 steps, but the model and dataset were too small to acheive any coherant results.
+Though there was some promise, the model was picking some words that were related to the prompt input.

-Minimal end-to-end language modeling pipeline: clean raw text, train a WordPiece tokenizer, convert to token bins, train a tiny GPT with ALiBi attention, and track metrics/samples.
+Pipeline: clean some raw text, train a WordPiece tokenizer, turn text into token bins, and train a tiny GPT with ALiBi attention, then sample.

 ## Requirements
 - Python 3.9+